 The Bible never commands churches to have a small groups ministry.
 What it does command, however, is for Christians to love, care for, pray for, support, encourage, exhort, teach, and admonish one another.
 In a smaller church, being able to follow these commands can happen a bit more organically.
-But in a larger church, and a growing church, we need to be more intentional about cultivating environments where we can carry out these commands.
+But in a larger church, we need to be more intentional about cultivating environments where we can carry out these commands.

 What type of groups are available?